 Kinet Hoyuk is the tell of this ancient city of Issus, near the modern city of İskenderun, Turkey.

-The city is a place of a famous battle of Alexander the Great, in November 333 BC.
+This is a place of a famous battle of Alexander the Great, in November 333 BC.
 The Macedonian army there won a decisive victory over the Persian army of Darius III.

 The archaeological excavations show a continuous human occupation from the 3rd millennium BC to the Crusades.